web-add/loginurl-cdn/README.md

 3. Run `node server.js`

 ## NOTE
-- For fixing error download in Growtopia v5.07+, You need to put your cache files inside on `public/cache/`
+- For fixing error download in Growtopia v5.07+, You need to put your cache files inside on `public/cache/`, and then change the `www.growtopia1.com` inside the OSM to your vercel domain.